pracsol/ModernDiskQueue/README.md

 This approach works relatively well, but can show its limits when extreme contention is anticipated (many processes conducting many operations each, concurrently).
 The cross-platform compatibility goal of this library design precludes use of OS-specific mutexes which would likely offer more performance and reliability.
 That said, even with cross-process use of the queue, sub-second enqueuing and dequeuing is certainly achievable.
 There are performance tests in the benchmarks project that you can use to determine whether your needs can be met.

-If you need the transaction semantics of sessions across multiple processes, try a more robust solution like https://github.com/i-e-b/SevenDigital.Messaging

 ### Publishing With Trimmed Executables (Tree-Shaking)

 When publishing your consuming application with trimming enabled, you'll encounter two problems: (de)serialization issues and dependency errors.

 #### Dependency Errors in Trimmed Applications
-Expect to see errors like this when publishing with trimming enabled:
+Expect to see errors like this when publishing with trimming is enabled:
 ```shell
 Unhandled exception.
 System.IO.FileNotFoundException: Could not load file or assembly 'Microsoft.Extensions.Logging